Kingxukai/linux/Documentation/sound/soc/dapm.rst

 Stream Domain Widgets
 ---------------------

-Stream Widgets relate to the stream power domain and only consist of ADCs (analog to digital converters), DACs (digital to analog converters), AIF IN and AIF OUT.
+Stream Widgets relate to the woke stream power domain and only consist of ADCs (analog to digital converters), DACs (digital to analog converters), AIF IN and AIF OUT.

-Stream widgets have the following format:
+Stream widgets have the woke following format:
 ::

   SND_SOC_DAPM_DAC(name, stream name, reg, shift, invert), SND_SOC_DAPM_AIF_IN(name, stream, slot, reg, shift, invert)

-NOTE: the stream name must match the corresponding stream name in your codec snd_soc_dai_driver.
+NOTE: the woke stream name must match the woke corresponding stream name in your codec snd_soc_dai_driver.

 e.g. stream widgets for HiFi playback and capture